Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Ethics Statement

 \section{Ethics Statement}

 Our research engages with the culture of various groups of people, encompassing both concrete cultural objects and abstract values and opinions.
-We make every effort to uphold objectivity, sourcing all reference materials from published research papers and Wikipedia, rather than our authors' subjective inferences or imaginings.
+We uphold objectivity, sourcing all reference materials from published research papers and Wikipedia rather than our authors' subjective inferences or imaginings.
 These references do not represent the attitudes of our authors.
-Nonetheless, we acknowledge the possibility of inaccuracies or biases in these references, which could potentially lead to inaccuracies in parts of our article, possibly having negative repercussions for potential readers.
-Should reviewers or readers have any discontent regarding the contents of the article, we warmly welcome discussions and are willing to make necessary adjustments.
+Nonetheless, we acknowledge the possibility of inaccuracies or biases in these references, which could lead to inaccuracies in parts of our article, possibly negatively affecting potential readers.
+Should reviewers or readers have any discontent regarding the article's contents, we warmly welcome discussions and are willing to make necessary adjustments.
 Our ultimate aim is to minimize cultural hegemony and conflict while respecting and protecting every culture and individual.